 Valentina Graci, PhD is a Research Scientist I in Biomechanics at the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia (CHOP).
 Dr. Graci’s research explores age-related differences in bracing behavior during pre-crash maneuvers while driving, such as emergency braking and evasive swerving.
 Through funding from the Center for Child Injury Prevention Studies, a National Science Foundation Industry/University Cooperative Research Center, Dr. Graci is also examining the role of the startle reflex in take-over reaction time in critical autonomous driving scenarios.
 Her current research interests also include the influence of automatic emergency braking pulses and novel seating configurations on occupant kinematics and muscle activity.

-Dr. Graci graduated with a degree in Psychology from the University of Milano-Bicocca (Italy).
-She received her PhD in Vision and Mobility at the University of Bradford in the UK where she investigated the role of peripheral visual cues in controlling postural control and locomotion.
-During her post-doctoral training at Saint Louis University and at University of Maryland Baltimore, she examined lower limb biomechanics that contribute to knee pain and postural perturbations in older adults and stroke survivors that are linked to an increased risk of fall and injury.
+Dr. Graci graduated with a degree in Experimental Psychology from the University of Milano-Bicocca (Italy).
+She received her PhD in Vision and Mobility at the University of Bradford in the UK where she investigated the role of vision in controlling human movement.
+During her post-doctoral training, she examined postural perturbations in older adults and stroke survivors that are linked to an increased risk of fall and injury.